CaltechTHESIS

 Defense Date:29 June 1973

-Additional Information:Title in 1974 commencement program -- Studies of Some Inorganic Reaction Mechanisms: Part I. The Isomerization of Metal Complexes in Solution.
+Additional Information:Title varies in the 1974 Caltech commencement program: Studies of Some Inorganic Reaction Mechanisms: Part I. The Isomerization of Metal Complexes in Solution.
 Part II.
 Reaction of Nitric Oxide with Cobalt Ammine Solutions.
 Part III.
-Kinetic Studies of Nitric Oxide Decomposition over a Cobalt Oxide Catalyst -- differs from title in thesis file (PDF).
+Kinetic Studies of Nitric Oxide Decomposition over a Cobalt Oxide Catalyst.

 Funders: